Djokovic charges into semis at Tour Finals

 Djokovic struck a ball in anger in the direction of his coaches and near the crowd in his opener Sunday against Dominic Thiem -- had he hit a spectator, he might have been defaulted -- and on Tuesday whacked both his feet with his racket after dropping serve against Milos Raonic.

 On Thursday at London's O2 Arena, a venue that has been so kind to the 29-year-old, he engaged in a rather heated exchange with umpire Fergus Murphy during a thumping 6-1 6-2 win over alternate David Goffin.
+Djokovic was later joined in the semifinals by Raonic, who defeated Thiem 7-6 (5) 6-3 in an encounter that decided second place in the Ivan Lendl group.

 Murphy -- one of the tour's sternest umpires -- issued a time violation warning with Djokovic serving at 3-1, 30-all in the first set.
 In ATP tournaments, no more than 25 seconds are allowed between points, with the server almost always setting the pace.